Property Reporting & Compliance

 - Reviewing source documentation for compliance with the operating partnership agreement and fund documents

-To support the annual updates that occur in the insurance industry, Enterprise utilizes data from A.M.
+To support on-going changes that occur in the insurance industry, T&T utilizes their industry expertise as well as data from A.M.
 Best.

 Enterprise monitors the operating partnerships and works with the general partners when changes occur after a deal closing.
 Enterprise generally needs to approve post-closing changes, and in certain instances, investor consent may also be required.
 The following list has some examples of post-closing changes that require Enterprise review: